Course information

 What you'll study

-This MA is a 180-credit programme consisting of four 30-credit modules and a 60-credit dissertation.
+This MA is a 180-credit programme consisting of a 60-credit dissertation, and a mixture of compulsory and optional modules.

-The teaching methodologies used in these modules will be conducive to creative and independent in-depth and collaborative learning.
+The teaching methodologies used in this masters will be conducive to creative and independent in-depth and collaborative learning.
 They'll culminate in the production of a final dissertation in which you will explore in detail a topic building on your interests and knowledge.

 The programme allows and encourages you to engage in work placements while attending the modules.
 These are not a formal part of the programme, but some support will be provided building on ICCE’s extensive experience of internship management and network of contacts.